scripting/githubpub/worknotes/readme.md

-### What is notes.txt?
+### What is notes.md?

-It's just my <a href="https://github.com/scripting/githubpub/blob/master/worknotes/notes.txt">notes</a> as I work.
+It's just my <a href="https://github.com/scripting/githubpub/blob/master/worknotes/notes.md">notes</a> as I work.

 Not intended to be understandable by anyone else.